apache/spark/docs/sql-ref-functions-udf-aggregate.md

 <dl>
   <dt><code><em>reduce(b: BUF, a: IN): BUF</em></code></dt>
   <dd>
-    Combine two values to produce a new aggregated value.
+     Aggregate input value <code>a</code> into current intermediate value.
 For performance, the function may modify <code>b</code> and return it instead of constructing new object for <code>b</code>.
   </dd>
 </dl>

 <dl>
   <dt><code><em>zero: BUF</em></code></dt>
   <dd>
-    A zero value for this aggregation.
+    The initial value of the intermediate result for this aggregation.
   </dd>
 </dl>

 ### UDFRegistration

 Functions for registering user-defined functions.
-Use `SparkSession.udf` to access this: `spark.udf`
+Use `SparkSession.udf` to access this.

 <dl>
   <dt><code><em>register(name: String, udf: UserDefinedFunction): UserDefinedFunction</em></code></dt>